 1 tsp anise seeds

 Tip: Be prepared!
-If you work for a company that doesn’t allow chewing gum, or you don’t want to find yourself caught again without mints to save the day…several of the items above can be kept in a small sealed packet that will fit in your wallet (the spices will last for at least a year and a little goes a long way).
+If working for a company that doesn’t allow bubble gum, or you don’t want to be caught again without mints to save the day…several of the items above can be kept in a small sealed packet that will fit inside a wallet (the spices will last for at least a year and a little goes a long way).

-If you suffer from chronic foul breath that isn’t caused by smoking or diet choices, consult a doctor since you could be suffering from dental issues or another physical problem.
+If constant/chronic Halitosis isn’t caused by smoking or diet choices, consult a doctor since dental issues or other physical problems could be the culprit.